philarevalo/PopCOGenT/src/PopCOGenT/README.md

 # Important warnings

-PopCOGenT produces a lot of pairwise genome alignments.
+* PopCOGenT produces a lot of pairwise genome alignments.
 These are on the order of 10MB in size, so please use the `discard_alignments` option if you wish to save space.
+* The config file has options for running on slurm.
+These are not functional (23 August 2019) and should be left as empty strings.
+If you want to run PopCOGenT on a HPCC, we recommend that you run PopCOGenT.sh as a batch script in your job management system of choice.
+Make sure that you request a node that has resources that match what you put in the config file (i.e., if you set the `-n` option to 4, request a node with 4 cores).

 # Input
 A directory of genomes to cluster in fasta format.